Telsey Advisory Group Maintains Birkenstock Holding (BIRK) Outperform Recommendation

 What is the Fund Sentiment?

 There are 502 funds or institutions reporting positions in Birkenstock Holding.
 This is an increase of 6 owner(s) or 1.21% in the last quarter.
-Average portfolio weight of all funds dedicated to BIRK is 0.38%, an increase of 5.57%.
+Average portfolio weight of all funds dedicated to BIRK is 0.38%, an increase of 5.58%.
 Total shares owned by institutions decreased in the last three months by 0.17% to 201,562K shares.
-The put/call ratio of BIRK is 0.98, indicating a bullish outlook.
+The put/call ratio of BIRK is 1.29, indicating a bearish outlook.

 What are Other Shareholders Doing?